 - If taken consistently, PrEP reduces the risk of getting HIV by more than 90%.

 - PrEP differs from post-exposure prophylaxis or PEP.
 PEP is taken after exposure.
 In relation to HIV, PEP is taken for about month after high-risk exposure.

 - Have symptoms of acute HIV infection (symptoms similar to the flu).

-- Don’t know whether you have hepatitis B or have been successfully vaccinated for it.
+- Don’t know whether you have hepatitis B or have been successfully vaccinated.

-- Can’t find a medical professional or clinic to provide regular HIV and STD testing and prevention counseling along with Truvada.
+- Can’t find a health care professional or clinic to provide regular HIV and STD testing and prevention counseling along with Truvada.

 - Don’t think you can take it every day.

 - Just plan to take it from time to time, such as over a weekend of partying.

 - Have kidney disease or reduced kidney health.

 - BWHI: Let’s Talk about PrEP